jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ![Masked and antagonsit](/assets/problem-solving-philosophy.png)
 _Masks of oppression often becomes the face we wear._

 If a doctor insists on an ineffective treatment, or martial arts coach advises a bad technique, they are corrupt.
 The stepmother was corrupt for the same reason.
 Authority is only valid when it empower its followers evolution.
-Why would Life give authority if it harmed it's own evolution?
+Why would Life give authority that harmed it's own evolution?

 That's why like all heroes, Cinderella's dreams only came true when she grabbed the tools needed to solve her pains.